stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

+Note that extensions and validation layers can be configured at both the instance and device level, however more recent Vulkan implementations will ignore layers specified at the device level (both are retained for backwards compatibility).

 The work queues that are required by the logical device are specified by a new transient type:

 ```java